Going to university is a real investment in your future. You’ll have two main costs to consider – tuition fees and living costs.

 Not included:

-We have produced a breakdown of how your fees are spent for full-time home/EU students.
+We have produced a breakdown of how your fees are spent for full-time undergraduate students.

 Placement funding and fees

-UK/EU students on a year in industry will pay tuition fees at a reduced rate of £1,000 in the academic year 2020/21 if they are undertaking credit bearing modules.
+Students on a year in industry will pay tuition fees at a reduced rate if you are undertaking credit bearing modules.
 There is no charge for non-credit bearing modules.

 If you take a year in industry as part of your course, either in the UK or overseas, you may still be entitled to some statutory support while you are away from the University, providing that it is a recognised element of your course.
 For more information, please visit the Gov.uk website.